The Best Teeth Cleaning in Winnipeg

 What Goes Into A Professional Cleaning?

-The polishing process occurs after the scaling is completed.
+The polishing procedure occurs after the scaling is completed.
 Scaling can leave teeth feeling rough but when the teeth are polished, the surface of your teeth are left feeling clean and smooth.
-If you are concerned with the cleaning process wearing down enamel, rest assured that is not the case.
+If you are concerned with the cleaning wearing down enamel, rest assured that is not the case.
 The enamel layer is above the gum line, where most of the cleaning process occurs below the gum line, and additionally, the enamel is a very hard and resistant material.

 How Often Should I Get My Teeth Cleaned?